imfdlh/purchase-intention-prediction/README.md

 # Evaluation

-The evaluation metrics that will be the main concerned in this project is AUC and Precision.
-The reason behing this decision is due to the nature of the data that has imbalance class, thus the accuracy won’t represent the model's actual performance.
+The evaluation metrics that will be the main concern in this project are AUC and Precision.
+The reason behind this decision is due to the nature of the data that has an imbalance class, thus the accuracy won’t represent the model's actual performance.
 As for Precision, we want to minimize the number of False Positives that happen.
 This is based on the consideration of which error will bring more harm towards the company, mostly revenue and ROI (Return on Investment).
 The result of this prediction model can be obtained will be utilized to decide whether to give a promotional voucher or coupon or discount or even rebate towards the customer than predicted to be ended up buying thins (bring revenue).
-The Redemption rate (the rate of costumer that redeemed a voucher/coupon) will be very low if we have a lot of False Positive, this will also affect the company ROI since they have allocated their budget for promotion/making a campaign.
+The Redemption rate (the rate of costumer that redeemed a voucher/coupon) will be very low if we have a lot of False Positives, this will also affect the company's ROI since they have allocated their budget for promotion/making a campaign.

 # Insights